kubernetes/website/content/en/docs/tasks/inject-data-application/distribute-credentials-secure.md

 You can set the POSIX file access permission bits for a single Secret key.
 If you don't specify any permissions, `0644` is used by default.
-You can also set a default mode for the entire Secret volume and override per key if needed.
+You can also set a default POSIX file mode for the entire Secret volume, and you can override per key if needed.

 For example, you can specify a default mode like this: